delphiine/Databases/social_network/account_repository_design_recipe.md

   # One argument: the id (number)
   def find(id)
     # Executes the SQL query:
-    # SELECT id, email, username, post FROM accounts WHERE id = $1;
+    # SELECT id, email, username FROM accounts WHERE id = $1;

     # Returns a single Account object.
   end

   # Add more methods below for each operation you'd like to implement.

-  # Adds new record in to the 'posts' table
+  # Adds new record in to the 'accounts' table
-  # One argument: the new post
+  # One argument: the new account
   def create(new_account)
     # Executes the SQL query:
-    # INSERT INTO accounts (email, username, post) VALUES (4, 'test4@email.com', 'username4', 'post4')
+    # INSERT INTO accounts (id, email, username) VALUES (4, 'test4@email.com', 'username4')

     # Returns nothing
   end

-  # Deletes a posts
+  # Deletes an account
   # One argument: the id (number)
   def delete(id)
     # Executes the SQL query: